bernkaranja/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Readme file on singly linked lists
+README for a directory on singly linked lists